m88i/aicura/README.md

-# Sonatype Nexus API in Go
+# AICURA: A Sonatype Nexus API in Go

-`gonexus` is a client library for [Sonatype Nexus Manager v3 API](https://help.sonatype.com/repomanager3/rest-and-integration-api) written in GoLang.
+`aicura` is a client library for [Sonatype Nexus Manager v3 API](https://help.sonatype.com/repomanager3/rest-and-integration-api) written in GoLang.